epinio/docs/src/explanations/advanced.md

 - a cli tool, used to push applications, create services etc.
 - the API server component which runs inside the cluster (invoked with the `epinio server` command)
-- the installer that installs the various needed components on the cluster.
-The API server from the previous point is one of them.

 Epinio cli functionality is implemented using the endpoints provided by the Epinio API server component.
 For example, when the user asks Epinio to "push" an application, the